 There are also noticeable differences between the different methods of estimation used.
 Both the macroalgae and seagrass tests showed fewer 'Fails' in test B (5 x 5 square grid) when comparing against Z-scores from ImageJ and when comparing Z-scores from the population mean.
-Test C (10×10 square grid) continues to produce the least favourable results for both macroalgae and seagrass when comparing Z-scores from ImageJ but the pass rate is similar to Test A when comparing against the population mean.
+IN previous years Test C (10 x 10 square grid) produced the least favourable results for both macroalgae and seagrass when comparing Z-scores from ImageJ but within the current ring test the pass rate has been better than that of Test A.

-In general the pass rate using Z-scores against image analysis showed a much higher number of 'Fails', in total this amounted to 171 and 189 within the macroalgae and seagrass tests respectively.
-This was significantly higher than when results were compared against the sample mean producing a total of 50 and 34 'Fails' for the macroalgae and seagrass respectively.
-This trend is also apparent across all years with image analysis z-scores consistently resulting in a higher number of 'Fails' compared with z-scores from the mean with the greatest number of 'Fails' consistently being recorded from test C (10 x 10 square grid) (Figures 5 and 6), particularly when compared against image analysis.
+In general, the pass rate using Z-scores against image analysis showed a much higher number of 'Fails', in total this amounted to 187 and 106 within the macroalgae and seagrass tests respectively.
+This was significantly higher than when results were compared against the sample mean producing a total of 47 and 50 'Fails' for the macroalgae and seagrass respectively.
+This trend is also apparent across all years with image analysis z-scores consistently resulting in a higher number of 'Fails' compared with z-scores from the mean (Figures 5 and 6).